nikolaitsykin/nikolaitsykin/README.md

 ### Hi there 👋

 My name is Nikolai, I am in my mid-thirties, and living in Raleigh, NC.
-I'm a self-taught front-end developer with a passion for learning and mastering new technologies.
+I'm a front-end developer with a passion for learning and mastering new technologies.
 Through dedication and perseverance, I've developed a strong foundation in front-end development, always seeking to enhance my expertise and tackle complex challenges.
 I am a Frontend developer at Studyworld experienced in development and operations in an online re-skilling products company.

 Please see my projects list below